Nhlanhla Mabaso was born in Soweto on the 25 of September.

 She is the of Director of Boni Africa Development, an NPO that she uses to empower the African Girl Child.
 She also owns Boni Africa Spaces, an interior design business.
 She heads heads the CSI department for Khosithi Artisan and Skills Training Institute in Mbombela.

-“My passion for writing derived as a genetic inheritance from my mother, Pretty Matshaya, a poet, novelist and author who wrote for South African publishing company Shuter & Shuter, and currently under Oxford.
-A supermom,” she brags!
-Nolu then found it common between her birth queen and herself to write for a living.
+“My passion for writing derived as a genetic inheritance from my mother, Philo Oshokoya, a poet, novelist and author who wrote for publishing company Shuter & Shuter, and currently under Oxford.
+A supermom,” Tolu brags!
+Tolu then found it common between his birth queen and himself to write for a living.

 “For fun I’d write articles on nature, abnormal winds or tides or literally anything that my witnessing eye catches.
 I even created character profiles for some people in my circle of abantu.
 At least that was before I lost all my work due to a challenging situation I once faced in life.”

-Nolu did finding herslf facing opportunities such as conducting interviews with the likes of Holly Rey, SA’s vernac King Zakwe, and Draught Queen of Heineken SA, Amanda Xulu, which resulted in her ambition clocking higher frequencies of work ethic.”
+Tolu did find himself facing opportunities such as conducting interviews with the likes of Holly Rey, SA’s vernac King Zakwe, and Draught Queen of Heineken SA, Amanda Xulu, which resulted in his ambition clocking higher frequencies of work ethic.”
 Working hard is motivated by the hard work I get.
-Hard work brings challenge and challenge is FUN,” she substantiates.
-She is currently the Creative Director at the magazine.
+Hard work brings challenge and challenge is FUN,” he substantiates.
+He is currently the Creative Director at the magazine.

 Thembi ‘Jay’ Sithole, from the beautiful small town of Graskop, Mpumalanga is a Psychology and English Literature studies graduate with a passion for writing and the creative arts.
 She is simultaneously a mental health advocate and activist dedicated to broadening the perspectives of people, in rural areas especially, regarding the occurrence and importance of mental health issues.